panique/php-login-styles/README.md

 # php-login-styles

+*This is just a placeholder, the project will start in early 2014*

 Beautiful user interfaces / themes / templates for the different version of the php-login project.
 Find the php-login project portal site here: http://www.php-login.net and the 4 versions here: